strodown/pcsx2/pcsx2/Docs/PCSX2_FAQ.md

 If you are using a disc:

 1) Click the CDVD menu
-2) Check that "Plugin" mode is selected.
-3) Click "Plugin Menu", then "Plugin Settings".
+3) Click "Disc" and then Drive Selector.
 Verify your disc drive shows up in the menu.
 4) Click the System menu, then Boot CDVD.

 ### Question 17: What is the difference between Full and Fast boot